graysonkent/graysonkent.github.io/_posts/2017-08-09-adding-a-pac-man-to-pacman.md

 category: blog
 tags: Arch
 ---
-After recently switching over a few dozen servers to Arch Linux, I have embraced how amazing its package manager [Pacman](https://wiki.archlinux.org/index.php/pacman) really is.
+After recently switching over a few dozen dev tool servers to Arch Linux, I have embraced how amazing its package manager [Pacman](https://wiki.archlinux.org/index.php/pacman) really is.
 With Arch being a rolling release, it obviously needs to be very good at handling complex packaging situations and I haven't found anything it doesn't excel at yet.

 The only thing I really want now was an actual [Pac-Man](https://en.wikipedia.org/wiki/Pac-Man) somewhere in it.